How Much Google News Traffic Do Publishers Get? Here’s Data on 80 News Sites.

 MAY 15, 2012

 The Internet and social media have certainly made it easier to conduct media relations in a more efficient and less intrusive way.
 At my first PR job I had to type in contact addresses from the hard-copy Bacon’s guide so we could mail merge and send out the press materials.
-Or stand over the fax machine feeding through one press release at at time.
-Seriously though, did you get my press release?

 The Best Free Tools for Twitter Analytics